maggie-harrington/php-week4-shoe-store/README.md

 6. Write Silex routes for Brand methods in app.php after all tests pass.

+7. Create index page that allows user to select between viewing a list of all stores or a list of all brands.

+7. Create stores page to list all stores, including a form to add new stores.

-7. Create index page to list all stores and all brands, including forms to add new stores and new brands.
+7. Create brands page to list all brands, including a form to add new brands.

 8. Construct and test methods within Store class to assign a brand to a store (addBrand) and to display all brands assigned to a store (getBrands).